exposr/exposrd/README.md

 # Architecture
 exposr have three core concepts, transports, endpoints and ingress.

-A tunnel is composed of a transport and an endpoint.
+A tunnel is composed of a transport and a connection endpoint.
 The endpoint is used by the client to establish a tunnel connection.
 The transport of the tunnel is the underlying data stream of the tunnel, it supports multiple independent streams over one connection.